toolstack/just-writing-statistics/readme.md

 ## Changelog ##
+### 4.6 ###
+* Release date: April 27, 2024
+* Fixed debug warning.
+* Added filtering of reading time output (both for shortcodes and when added to top of post content) to limit to only supported post html (aka strip out scripts and other unwanted html, see wp_kses_post() for details).

 ### 4.5 ###
 * Release date: January 31, 2024
 * Fixed incorrect calculation of monthly/yearly/author item counts.